Should You Consult a Fiduciary Before Opening a Gold IRA? | Maitland Wealth

 What they do not provide is comprehensive financial planning.
 Most retail dealers do not operate under a fiduciary obligation to evaluate your total retirement allocation, liquidity needs, tax position, or long-term income strategy.

-For this reason, sophisticated investors typically consult a credentialed fiduciary before reallocating retirement capital into alternative assets such as physical metals.
+For this reason, investors may incorporate input from a credentialed fiduciary before reallocating retirement capital into alternative assets such as physical metals.

 What a Fiduciary Review Actually Evaluates

-• Portfolio Allocation Balance: Ensuring precious metals exposure complements — rather than dominates — existing equity and fixed-income positions.
+• Portfolio Allocation Balance: Ensuring precious metals exposure complements — rather than dominates — existing equity and fixed-income positions, while acknowledging that physical gold does not generate yield, dividends, or interest.

 • Liquidity Stress Testing: Confirming sufficient liquid assets are available to meet future RMD obligations without forcing the liquidation of physical metals during unfavorable market conditions.